Bayesian Calibration for Activity Based Models: Introduction

-However, research has primarily focused on the traditional, aggregated models which used origin-destination estimation to represent demand~\citep{cascetta_unified_1988,zhou_structural_2007,zhou_dynamic_2004}.

-however, in addition to the evaluation limitations of costly evaluation run times, when faced with the high-dimensional inputs, these algorithms require an exponential number of simulator runs (curse of dimensionality) and quickly become impractical.

-Modern approaches for research and planning purposes heavily rely on, and have standardized, the behavioral realism captured by high-dimensional activity-based models but alternative calibration approaches to address dimensional shortcomings are not well studied.
-Current practical approaches remain ad-hoc.

-One alternative is to substitute lower fidelity simulators to approximate the solution \citep{chong_simulation-based_2017,osorio_simulation-based_2017}.
-However, while this multi-fidelity approach does improve the problem of costly run times, the volume of evaluations to combat the curse of dimensionality issue remains unaddressed.
-Real-life high fidelity transportation simulators take several hours to days per run~\citep{auld_polaris:_2016} but, in the unlikely case that the run-time of a $20$-dimensional simulator were to be successfully reduced to only 1 second, 3.171 trillion years of computing time will still be required to evaluate just 10 points per dimension ($10^{20}$ runs).
-Further, development of these lower-fidelity models would be necessary and results in significantly increased modeling efforts and resources, e.g. modeler's effort and budgets.
+Some alternatives substitute a complex simulator with a set of lower-fidelity simulators to approximate the ABM's solution \cite{chong_simulation-based_2017,osorio_simulation-based_2017} or through hierarchical decomposition to more manageable sub-problems \cite{browning_applying_2001,michelena_optimal_2019,baldi_simulation-based_2019}.
+However, while these multi-fidelity approaches do improve on the problem of costly run times, the number of samples required still remains high and the curse of dimensionality prevents us from using these methods in high-dimensional problems.
+For example, if a $20$-dimensional simulator's run could be reduced to one second, it would still take 3.171 trillion years of computing ($10^{20}$ runs) to evaluate solutions on a grid with just $10$ points per dimension.
+Further, additional development of these lower-fidelity models would be necessary and results in significantly increased modeling efforts and resources, e.g. modeler's effort and budgets.
+Divide-and-conquer methods, or parallelization-based techniques, have also been studied to address the dimensional issue~\cite{garcia_decentralized_2007,zhang_lei_integrating_2013,wu_parallel_2016,hutchison_parallel_2013,desautels_parallelizing_2014,shah_parallel_2015,wang_parallel_2016} but can only provide a multiplicative expansion to an exponential growth in sampling requirements.

-Another, approach to solve the problem of calibration relies on the non-parametric Gaussian Process (GP) technique.
-It was originally developed for uncertainty analysis of computer simulations by \citep{sacks_design_1989} and expanded by Kennedy and O'Hagan~\citep{kennedy_bayesian_2001} for calibration purposes.